1. When these terms and conditions apply and who is responsible under them

 a. the generation component, which may be the wholesale cost of electricity for the respective half hour time period (also known as the “spot price”), or a set rate that we have agreed with you; and

-b. the cost of transmitting and distributing electricity from the point of generation to your particular property during that respective time period and the associated charges of the party(ies) responsible for that transmission and distribution; and
+b. a charge for transmitting and distributing electricity from the point of generation to your particular property during that respective time period and the associated charges of the party(ies) responsible for that transmission and distribution; and

-c. a pro-rated portion of the total monthly cost of the meter lease and metering services for the electricity meter(s) on your property provided by the meter owner (the meter tracks your usage against all time periods); and
+c. a charge for a pro-rated portion of the total monthly cost of the meter lease and metering services for the electricity meter(s) on your property provided by the meter provider (the meter tracks your usage against all time periods); and

 d. the Electricity Authority levies and other mandatory industry levies, charges, taxes or fees of any nature; and